 If you think you will need medical attention and/or time off work to recover from heat exhaustion or heat stroke, fill out a workers’ compensation claim form as soon as possible.
 From there, it’s your employer’s job to notify the insurance company and recommend the company’s doctor for an evaluation.

-Are you suffering from heat illness due to a hot and humid work environment?
+Are you suffering from heat illness due to a hot and humid work environment in San Diego?

 The Law Office of Gerald D. Brody & Associates is here to help.
 Our workers’ compensation lawyers are experienced and skilled in helping construction workers collect the benefits they need, including those ill due to heat exhaustion or heat stroke.
 Call us today to schedule your free, initial consultation.